Coherence Attacks and Countermeasures in Interposer-Based Systems

 \subsubsection{Design Cost}

-Here we discuss the design cost for a baseline implementation of the proposed interposer-based root of trust, incorporating SNIs as described.
-We design the PCM module with three pipeline stages, one for lookup, a second for checking, and a third for packet modification.
-Note that this third stage maybe be bypassed if not needed.
-Accordingly, SNI-1 instances incur a two-cycle latency, as they only monitor packets on ingress to the interposer, whereas SNI-2 instances incur a three-cycle latency, also accounting for packet modification.
-An APU table requires two bits for identifying each of the eight chiplets, and there are 64 table entries.
-Accordingly, 1024 bits are required for an APU table.
-There are twelve APU tables in each of the router in the interposer layer, imposing a total memory footprint of 12Kbits over the baseline unsecured system.
+We design the PCM module with three pipeline stages for lookup, packet checking, and packet modification.
+The third stage is bypassed in CMC-1 instances as they only monitor packets on ingress to the interposer.
+An APU table requires two bits for identifying each chiplet's permissions, and there are 64 table entries; 1024 bits are required for an APU table.
+An APU table is in each of the twelve routers (8 for the chiplets, 4 for the MCs) in the interposer, imposing a total memory footprint of 1.5KB.